 Dr. Anna Nowak, a researcher at the Institute for Respiratory Health in Western Australia, says immunotherapy boosts survival.
 She tells us, “For people with sarcomatoid and biphasic mesothelioma, we can double survival with the combination of ipilimumab and nivolumab.”

-Sarcomatoid mesothelioma can be treated with chemotherapy, immunotherapy, palliative care and other treatment options.
+Sarcomatoid mesothelioma is treated with immunotherapy, chemotherapy, radiation and palliative care.
 Treatment varies for each person, depending on cancer stage, tumor size and health.
 The rapid recurrence of this type means surgery is rarely advised.
 However, it may be an option for peritoneal patients who respond well to immunotherapy.

 Recent research shows immunotherapy can offer lasting benefits to some sarcomatoid patients.
 However, Tumor Treating Fields therapy hasn’t proven effective for sarcomatoid tumors.
 For the best options, it’s wise to consult a mesothelioma specialist at a top cancer center.